google/exposure-notifications-internals/en-risks-and-mitigations-faq.md

     associates with whom.
 If an adversary has a mechanism for identifying users in proximity, then they can already use this to track the users' movements, and BLE does not introduce additional risk.

+**Bridging rotations at MAC/RPI boundaries**

+MAC and RPI rotations are designed to protect against adversaries observing the device’s BLE emissions across different locations and times, rather than continuously.
+For example, this mitigation protects against an adversary putting BLE sniffers in multiple train stations across a city, or against a store owner who links a user’s prior purchases to their path around the store.

+Conversely, protecting against an adversary who can continuously collect every BLE frame emitted by a device is not a design goal for either MAC or RPI rotation.

+*   This attack requires continuous proximity; an adversary would need to have an independent means of tracking the user’s location, or a spatially continuous network of sensors.
+For example, in order to track a device leaving from home at 0900, going to a coffee shop at 0930, and then to the library at 1100, the attacker must observe all 0915, 0930, 0945, 1000, … 1100 rotation events.
+If they could only observe the 0900 and 1100 rotations they would not be able to deduce that those were the same device.

+*   While this means that such attacks aren’t useful for an adversary, it’s worth noting that the ability to bridge between temporally adjacent broadcast IDs is inherent in the use of any RF protocol since:

+    *   Adjacent timestamps can be used to link sources across frames

+    *   Signal strength can be assumed to be invariant between adjacent frames and can therefore also be used to link sources across frames.

 ### Linking diagnosis keys through export file analysis